Natzirt-BK/subaru-ecu-tools-linux/README.md

 3. **System check** — inspect the current installation
 4. **Uninstall** — remove installer-managed files

 Use **Clean reinstall** when replacing an older or broken setup.
-It will not you own roms, definitions, and logs. they will be preserved.
+It will not remove your own roms, definitions, and logs. they will be preserved.

 ## What gets installed